AndreasHeger/CGATReport/doc/Roadmap.rst

    add method to provide data from cache from the command line and possibly the web pages.

-add error counts
-    report the number of warnings and errors on the sphinxreport-build output.

 add automatic history
     keep automatic track of releases/versions of
     the document.